jpgmv1998/reproducible_paper_template/README.md

 ### `code`

 All files inside this folder should be in version control and committed regularly when changes are made.

+* `_setup.R` - script to establish the initial setup, need to uncomment `# install.packages("groundhog") # necessary only in the first time` to install groundhog package for the first time (package version management with groundhog and relative path with here)

 * `raw2clean` - a folder containing: